 One of the more exciting uses for this is extinguishing grease fires and electrical fires.
 Whether you keep an open box of baking soda on hand or you keep it in a pretty container, you’ll be glad you did when something on your stove bursts into flames.
 Throw handfuls of baking soda onto the base of the fire and you’ll win (challenge small fires only).

 Baking Soda Products

 For people with health or environmental concerns, baking soda cleaning products are very popular.
 Truly, baking soda is a natural cleaner: it absorbs odors and liquids, it is abrasive without causing damage, and it neutralizes acids.
 Today one can find its inclusion in products ranging from toothpaste to cat litter.
 Note that there are many baking soda recipes for cleaners using products found in the home.
 For example, you can make an all-purpose cleaner by adding 4 tablespoons of baking soda and water to a quart-sized spray bottle.

 Arm and Hammer sells this convenient Baking Soda Shaker for use around the home.
 It would come in handy when using baking soda on carpeting, when adding baking soda to dishwater (baking soda is great for dishes that have been allowed to fester), or when cleaning.
 Of course, if you think the container is too loud, you can always purchase a more subdued shaker or sifter to enjoy the same convenience.
 You can order baking soda in the shaker from Amazon, it’s pretty inexpensive.

-Not satisfied with the myriad uses for baking soda covered in this page?Well, there are hundreds of baking soda uses out there.
+Not satisfied with the myriad uses covered in this page?Well, there are hundreds more out there.
 Baking soda use extends to getting rid of rust, smoke smell, curing itch from bug bites or rash, cleaning a plethora of different surfaces, and the list goes on.
-There are a few books that chronicle the full spectrum of baking soda’s uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.
+There are a few books that chronicle the full spectrum uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.